 Gdansk can be reached by plane, train, bus, ferry or car.
 How to get to Gdansk will depend on where you are coming from and your budget.

-For our Gdansk visit, we flew into the Gdansk Airport from Basel via Frankfurt and departed to Helsinki, and then on to Singapore (we are JetSetting Fools, after all!).
+For our Gdansk visit, we flew from Basel via Frankfurt and departed to Helsinki, and then on to Singapore (we are JetSetting Fools, after all!).

-The official name of the Gdansk Airport (GDN) is the Gdansk Lech Walesa Airport and it is located 7.5 miles from Gdansk.
+The official name of the Gdansk Airport (GDN) is the Gdansk Lech Walesa Airport and it is located 7.5 miles from the city center.

 Start your search for Gdansk flights and the best deals on airline tickets on Skyscanner.